Medication Assisted Treatment

 TREATMENT CHOICES IN OPIOID ADDICTION

-More than 50,000 people die of opioid overdose every year and now more people being killed by opioid than traffic accidents or guns.
+More than 50,000 people die of opioid overdoses every year and now more people are dying from overdoses than those that are being killed by traffic accidents or guns.

 UMADAOP MAT Program

-At UMADAOP you will receive state of the art treatment.
+At UMADAOP you will receive state of the art treatment from board certified medical physicians and staff.
 We practice our treatment methods in accordance with the latest research in addiction medicine and the recommendations of the American Society of Addiction Medicine (ASAM).
 UMADAOP is also accredited by the Commission on Accreditation of Rehabilitation Facilities, CARF.

 You will have a tailored made treatment plan.
 Each patient gets a comprehensive evaluation by our physicians and the most ideal treatment for the patient is recommended